lanl/ansible-ohpc-vanilla/README.md

 ansible-playbook -u root ohpc_masters.yaml
 ```

-This will log into the ww-master virutal nodes and try and make them a ohpc master for xcat and wareful.
+This will log into the ww-master virutal node and try and make it an ohpc master for xcat or warewulf.
-If you want to limit the run to one host you can use "-l fc-master" for example.
+If you want to limit the run to one host you can use "-l ww-master" for example.
 If you want to limit the
 number of plays running you can use the "-t warewulf" tag to limit it to warewulf and its dependencies.

 ```